SleepyLGod/network-labs/lab_2/README.md

-# 2nd: Design Experiment of Reliable Data Transmission Protocol
+# 2nd: Design Lab of Reliable Data Transmission Protocol

 ## 🍃 Tasks
 - to implement a reliable transport protocol based on GBN.